Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ObjectOrientedParadigm/Chapter-05-OOP-foundations/Section-03-Abstraction-generalisation-inheritance-polymorphism/index.md

 ## Learning objectives

+!!! builds-on "Builds on"
+    This section builds on [5.2 Encapsulation and state](../Section-02-Encapsulation-and-state/index.md).

 By the end of this section, you will be able to:

 - Explain the purpose of abstraction in object-oriented programming